 We routinely receive checks from American clients.
 Checks are deeply embedded in American culture as they often have company logos and branding emblazoned on them.
 Some of them are understated, and others are colorful; a work of art.
 You can tell American companies are proud of their checks.

 In Australia, it is quite the opposite.
 Banks and their staff here disdain checks.
 Also known as “cheques”, they see them as a costly, unnecessary part of doing business.
-That is why the cheque system in Australia has seen a dramatic decline since the 1980’s and are set to disappear entirely by the end of 2019.
+That is why the cheque system in Australia has seen a dramatic decline since the 1980s and cheques are set to disappear entirely by the end of 2019.

 Even in traditionally high usage countries like USA, Canada and France, checks have experienced a heavy decline and in Holland, they were eliminated completely by July 2001.
-There are children today that do not even know what a check is.
+There are children today who do not even know what a check is.

 There’s waiting in line to be served.

 Being told to wait until they find someone suitable to deposit said check.

 Waiting while they bumble their way through the paperwork and process associated with the deposit.

 Thank goodness for Starbucks when you are forced to wait

 The average time waiting was about an hour.
 The longest we’ve experienced was nearly 2 hours!
 We started off in our local branch which is mostly a consumer bank.
 We’re situated where predominantly the older generation live.
 Some may think that grandmas and grandpas would still have a love affair of the check.
 Nope.
 Our senior citizens are hip and cool with digital banking, or they simply join the line at the bank adding to the excessive wait times.

 Complaining to staff about the poor experience and threatening the bank manager that “we will leave” didn’t work.
 They didn’t care, we were just another number.
 Their customers are primarily the older folks living in the nearby retirement villages, a booming industry in our little town.
 So much for the council wanting to bring jobs back to our region.